swissclubto/swissclubto.github.io/_posts/2021-03-11-aso-application.md

   Swiss citizen and that I am registered at our local Swiss consulate for elections and votes in Switzerland (yes/no)

-For any questions regarding the role and duties please contact Bruno Setz (<brunosetz@videotron.ca>), former OSA Delegate from Montreal and Election Coordinator for Eastern Canada.
-If you are interested in applying, please email Bruno Setz or the Club at <info@swissclubtoronto.ca>.
+For any questions regarding the role and duties please contact Bruno Setz ({% include email.html addr="brunosetz@videotron.ca" %}), former OSA Delegate from Montreal and Election Coordinator for Eastern Canada.
+If you are interested in applying, please email Bruno Setz or the Club at {% include email.html addr="info@swissclubtoronto.ca" %}.

 [sc]: <https://www.swisscommunity.org>